HighgoSoftware/wal2mongo/README.md

 vcregress contribcheck
 ```
 * Build against PostgreSQL binaries

-`wal2mongo` can be built in a separate project folder using Visual Studio 2019.
-Here is the steps:
+`wal2mongo` can be built in a separate project folder using Visual Studio 2019 by following the steps below:
 1. Create a `new projec`t using `Empty Project` template, and set `Project name` to `wal2mong`, for example.
 2. Right click `wal2mongo` project -> Add -> New items ..., select `C++ File` but name it as `wal2mongo.c`
 3. Paste all the c source code from github to local `wal2mongo.c` file.